 - Renovating the home while using another property to, for example, cook, shower and sleep.

 - Living in the home for a period less than 12 months.

 - Misunderstanding the residency requirements by, for example, believing that as long as the home is left vacant for 12 months and not leased, the residency requirement is met.

 - Failing to disclose a domestic partner or spouse.

-- Failing to disclose that they, or their domestic partner or spouse, received a prior grant or had a prior relevant interest in residential property.
+- Failing to disclose that you, or your domestic partner or spouse, have received a grant before or have had a prior relevant interest in residential property.

 - Failing to disclose previous names, including previous married names.

-- Misunderstanding that from 1 July 2013, the FHOG can only be paid for a new home, that is a property that has been built or substantially renovated in the last five years and is being sold for the first time as residential premises.
+- Misunderstanding that from 1 July 2013, the FHOG can only be paid for a new home (that is one that has been built or substantially renovated in the last five years and is being sold for the first time as residential premises).